1.BMO S&P/TSX Capped Composite Index ETF

 Final Words

-As you consider your investment options this February 2026, remember that low-cost index funds like the Horizons S&P/TSX 60 ETF can be a smart choice for building your portfolio.
-Take time to compare different options and conduct your own research to find the best fit for your financial goals.
+As you consider your investment options this May 2026, remember that low-cost index funds like the iShares Core S&P/TSX Capped Composite Index ETF can provide a strong foundation for long-term growth.
+Take time to compare available options and conduct your own research to ensure you make informed decisions that align with your financial goals.

 Frequently Asked Questions